 Raya is also a climate and energy content creator and media host.
 She is a host with Facing Future TV and produced programs at COP 26 and COP 27.
 She has produced and been featured as an expert host, advocate and storyteller in print, online and television, including national advertisements for Verizon.

 Prior to becoming an environmental advocate, Raya worked as a regulatory attorney at the law firm of Dewey & LeBoeuf in New York City, representing energy industry participants in matters relating to regulation by state public utility commissions and federal agencies, transactions involving energy assets, participation in organized electric markets and inter and intra-state transmission.

-Raya Salter has 10 years of experience as a lawyer and advocate working for the nation's most prominent firms and environmental organizations.
+Raya Salter has over 20 years of experience as a lawyer and advocate working for the nation's most prominent firms, environmental and social service organizations.